What Satan Taught Eve in the Garden

 Behold I have given unto you my gospel, and this is the gospel which I have given unto you—that I came into the world to do the will of my Father, because my Father sent me.
 And this is the word which he hath given unto the children of men.
 And for this cause he fulfilleth the words which he hath given, and he lieth not, but fulfilleth all his words.
 And no unclean thing can enter into his kingdom; therefore nothing entereth into his rest save it be those who have washed their garments in my blood, because of their faith, and the repentance of all their sins, and their faithfulness unto the end.

 In doing the works of our great Exemplar, under the direction of the Lord’s Spirit, we are also doing the will of the Father.
 Our purpose is the same as the will of Him whom we worship.
 But this power derived from gospel compliance as it is administered to the children of men is only made possible in us by serious and steady repentance—in conjunction with the direction or revelation that such repentance evokes.
 This continued obedience to the reception and direction of the Spirit of the Lord results also in a state of sanctification.
-And it is generally not until we have tested the Lord and He has tested us, that we have arrived at a point in our gospel maturity at which we understand that placing our agency on the altar is not a sacrifice but rather a portal to true freedom.
+It is generally not until we have tested the Lord (by obedience) and He has tested us, that we have arrived at a point in our gospel maturity at which we understand that placing our agency on the altar is not a sacrifice but rather a portal to true freedom.
 This willingness to seek His will and apply it in our lives is the meat of the gospel.